 - Open wounds around the area to be treated

 - High blood pressure

 - Cancer (depending on the type and location)

-- Pregnancy – at a minimum, pregnant women should avoid having the therapy done over the spine, pelvis, abdomen, or along certain acupuncture points
+- Avoid having the therapy done over the spine, pelvis, abdomen, during pregnancy.

 - Taking blood thinners